astronomer/docs/software/install-airgapped.md

     > **Note:** The name of the secret file must be `cert.pem` for your certificate to be trusted properly.

-2. Note the value of `private-root-ca` for when you configure your Helm chart in TBD-VALUES.
+2. Note the value of `private-root-ca` for when you configure your Helm chart in [Configure Astronomer Software to Trust Private Root Certificates](#private-root-ca-for-astronomer).
 You'll need to additionally specify the `privateCaCerts` key-value pair with this value for that step.

-## Step 5: Configure Outbound SMTP Email {#configure-outbound-smtp-email}
+## Step 10: Configure Outbound SMTP Email {#configure-outbound-smtp-email}

 Astronomer Software requires the ability to send email to: